Fully dynamic maximal matching in O(log n) update time: An overview

 \subsection{Organization of the paper}

-For a gentle exposition of the ideas and techniques, we first describe a fully dynamic algorithm for maximal matching that has 2 levels and achieves expected amortized $O(\sqrt{n})$ time per update.
-This is followed by our final fully dynamic algorithm which has $\log n$ levels and achieves expected amortized $O(\log n)$ time per update (Theorem \ref{main-theorem}).
-All logarithms in this paper are with base 2 unless mentioned otherwise.
+For a gentle exposition of the ideas and techniques, we first describe a simple but less efficient fully dynamic algorithm for maximal matching in Section 4.
+We present our final fully dynamic algorithm which achieves expected amortized $O(\log n)$ time per update in Section 5.
+In Section 6, we illustrate an example of a dynamic graph that establishes the tightness of the approximation factor guaranteed by our algorithm.
+In the following section, we describe notations and elementary results from the probability theory that we shall use.

-\ignore{The main result of our paper can be stated as follows \begin{quote} {\it Starting with an empty graph with $n$ vertices, a maximal matching in the graph can be maintained in $ O(t \log n)$ expected time over a sequence of $t$ addition and deletion of edges.} \end{quote}}